Content marketing works.

 However, it’s important that your chatbot can establish when human interaction is required.
 This will ensure that your customers are fully satisfied.

-Voice search is the new big trend coming into play in 2019.
+Voice search is the new big trend coming into play today.
 In 2020, voice search is predicted to account for 50% of all searches.

 With more households purchasing Amazon Alexa and Google Home, voice searching won’t necessarily come via a screen.

 While Google will deliver an answer, meaning your conversions from voice search will be lower, it’s still important to be prepared for voice search.